BOJ policymaker says ready to take bold action as needed

 "As a trend, (Japan's economy) is highly likely to move in line with the BOJ's mainline scenario," Ishida said, adding that its recovery projection rests on the assumption that exports will pick up before the boost from reconstruction spending begins to fade.

-"But the damage to Japan's economy would be huge if European and U.S. economies destabilise and weigh heavily on growth in emerging nations," he said in a speech to business leaders in Kagoshima.
+"But the damage to Japan's economy would be huge if European and U.S. economies destabilize and weigh heavily on growth in emerging nations," he said in a speech to business leaders in Kagoshima.

 In a sign any recovery will be fragile, a Reuters poll showed that the corporate mood turned pessimistic in June for the first time in four months as Europe's debt crisis, a strong yen and worries about a slowdown in emerging markets took their toll on manufacturers' sentiment.